NadmanFaisal/Reminder-App/README.md

 To package the NotificationService and run it using mvn

-./mvnw package && java -jar target/NotificationService-0.0.1-SNAPSHOT.jar
+./mvnw clean package && java -jar target/NotificationService-0.0.1-SNAPSHOT.jar

 To docker build: